yaxha/mitx-machine-learning/README.md

 # mitx-machine-learning
 Projects from MITx' Machine Learning course

-## Projec1
+## Projec 1
 Sentiment analysis from Amazon reviews.
 A review can only take a {-1, 1} value

-## Project2
+## Project 2
-Digit recognition: linear regression, SVM, softmax and PCA
+Digit recognition (part 1): linear regression, SVM, softmax and PCA

+## Project 3
+Digit recognition (part 2): feed-forward net and convolutional net with Pytorch